Aashishsharma/Learnings/SFMC/SFMC.md

 ### MC roles
 1. MC admin
 2. MC viewer
-3. MC Channel-manager - permits a user to create, send, and monitor Marketing Cloud journeys and messages
+3. MC Channel-manager - permits a user to create, send, and monitor Marketing Cloud journeys and messages, access to reports
+4. MC security admin - manages user roles and security issues with SFMC
+5. MC content editor / publisher - same as MC channel-manager, but no access to reports, access to content builder

 ### MC email studio roles
 1. Admin - all email functionality